AElfProject/aelf-docs/docs/quick-start/node-operators/operations/index.md

 ### BPs are Elected

 BPs are elected every seven days, starting at 7:23 (UTC) every Thursday.
 If your node ranks in the top 2N+1, it becomes a BP in the next term.
 If it ranks between top 2N+1 and top 5*(2N+1), it becomes a candidate node.
-Check the current elected BPs in real-time on the election page.
+Check the current elected BPs in real-time on the [election](https://explorer.aelf.io/vote/election) page.

 ## Simulate in Local Environment

-To try setting up a node and running as a BP locally, follow the instructions to simulate it in the local environment.
+To try setting up a node and running as a BP locally, follow the instructions [here](/quick-start/node-operators/simulation-in-local-environment/) to simulate it in the local environment.